 We believe in offering first class fishing and accommodation to anglers and their families.
 Our lake rules are there to ensure that you stand the very best chance of banking these powerful specimens and that they remain in first class condition for many years.
 We will do our utmost not to interfere with your carp fishing holiday in anyway but if you fail to comply with our rules, we reserve the right to terminate your holiday with immediate effect.

 During our carp fishing tuition, you’ll see exactly why each of these rules is critical at Beausoleil.
-If it’s your first time at the venue and you do not take our tuition, I will carry out a rig check on Monday.
+If it’s your first time at the venue and you do not take our tuition, I will carry out a rig check during your stay.